 "I don't know."

 "A sudden case of amnesia?
 How convenient.
 Let me help you.
-It was a slumber party thrown by supposedly your best friend.
-I asked myself... if she's your best friend, why weren't you invited?
+It was a slumber party thrown by your supposed best friend.
+So, I asked myself... if she's her best friend, why wasn't she invited?
 So, I had a little chat with her."
 No!
 He wouldn't!
-I think, panic clawing at my stomach.
+Panic claws at my stomach.
 "At first, she didn't want to talk to me, but I can be really persuasive, as you know by now.
 And do you know what she told me?
 That she was afraid of you.
 She thought you were a freak."

 “You are a smart girl.
 You know how this will go down.
 You can choose.
 Your story or the story of your so-called friend on my channel tomorrow.”